 - It is very important to understand that a company can be small under one NAICS code but still large for another.

 New regulations: Given the new SBA rules, there are some familiar advantages of joint venture relationships.
-Nevertheless, companies should still be aware of astonishing disadvantages of forming the JV strategic alliance.
+Nevertheless, companies should still be aware of the astonishing disadvantages of forming the JV strategic alliance.

 Making sure that your JV models comply with the SBA regulations are essential.
 Learning how to navigate joint venture advantages and disadvantages can be a tremendous incentive to maximize company revenues.